 “Behold (look!), I was shapen in iniquity; and in sin did my mother conceive me.”
 (Psalm 51:5)

-However, in God’s perfect will and timing, He quickened us ‘…Who were dead in trespasses and sins…’; we heard His Word; received faith as a free gift of God’s grace (unmerited favour); and were Spiritually regenerated, made Spiritually alive, born again, into God’s Family.
+However, in God’s perfect will and timing, He quickened us "…Who were dead in trespasses and sins…"; we heard His Word; received faith as a free gift of God’s grace (unmerited favour); and were Spiritually regenerated, born again, into God’s Family.
 Praise God for His matchless grace!

 Now we have TWO NATURES - the old incurably sinful nature, and the new incurably righteous nature born from Above.
 We are TWIN-NATURED, ‘…a peculiar people…’ indeed.

-“And you hath He quickened, who were dead in trespasses and sins…even when we were dead in sins, hath quicken us together with Christ, (by grace are ye saved;).
+“And you hath He quickened, who were dead in trespasses and sins…even when we were dead in sins, hath quickened us together with Christ, (by grace are ye saved;).
 (Ephesians 2:1-5)

 Each follower of Jesus, as we have noted previously, still possessed an old human nature, as well as the new, Spirit-born, nature regenerated by God.
-Thus, they were all naturally frightened - after all, they too were now living under a Jewish and Roman ’death-threat’!
-You would be frightened too!
+Thus, they were all naturally frightened - after all, they, too, were now living under a Jewish and Roman ’death-threat’!
+You and I would be frightened too!

 No, dear Christian friend, Thomas had at least two sides to him, as you and I latter-day followers of Christ have also.
-At times he could show great doubt and fear and anxieties.
+At times we can show great doubt and fear and anxieties.
 However, at other times we can also show tremendous courage, resilience, and fortitude - as we seek to live close to the Lord God and walk in His light.
 Is this not an observable fact?

 “The Lord is my light and my Salvation: whom shall I fear?
 The Lord is the strength of my life; of whom shall I be afraid.
 When the wicked, even mine enemies and my foes, came upon me to eat up my flesh, they stumbled and fell.
 Though an host should encamp against me, my heart shall not fear; though war should rise up against me, in this will I be confident.”
 (Psalm 27:1-3)